OpenHFT/Chronicle-Map/spec/3-memory-layout.md

 ## Main segments area

-This area contains first tiers of the Chronicle Map's segments.
+This area contains the first tiers of the Chronicle Map's segments.

 A main segments area starts immediately after the end of a segment headers area without extra offsets and alignments.

 The size of a main segments area is [`actualSegments`](3_1-header-fields.md#actualsegments) * [`tierSize`](3_1-header-fields.md#tiersize).
-Segment tiers in a main segments area doesn't have extra gaps in memory between each other.
+Segment tiers in a main segments area don't have extra gaps in memory between each other.

 ### Segment tier structure